semantifyit/ds-specifications/DomainSpecifications/DS-V1/Grammar/README.md

 # DS-V1 - Grammar

 The grammar for DS-V1 is given below in [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 The grammar consists of 7 different node-types, that are used to construct a Domain Specification.
-A Domain Specification is tree-shaped JSON-LD, like the annotations it should represent.
+A Domain Specification is a tree-shaped JSON-LD, like the annotations it should represent.

 ## Domain Specification Node

-The **Domain Specification Node** is the start-node (aka. root-node) for a Domain Specification.
+The **Domain Specification Node** is the start node (aka. root-node) for a Domain Specification.

 ![Syntax diagram](./Railroad-Images/DomainSpecification.JPG)